2 X Macro Goodness

 Lighting Your Subject: When using the 2:1 macro strong lighting is recommended for best results due to the very shallow depth of field and closing down to f/20 will be challenging without strong lighting.
 I use a Nikon R1C1 system with my Nikon DSLR which does a very good job of providing proper lighting when needed.

-Tripod vs No Tripod: I rarely travel without a tripod and carry it with me out shooting unless I am doing simple walk and shoot.
+Tripod vs No Tripod: I rarely travel without a tripod and carry it with me out shooting unless I am doing a simple walk and shoot.
 Using a tripod allows me to stay out longer without getting overly tired trying to handhold, and with my Arca quick release, taking the camera and lens off the tripod is quick when I need to chase something like a dragonfly.

 This Macro lens is a very good manual focus macro lens, and if you do not mind manual focus and want a top quality lens I recommend picking one up.
 Not mentioned, this lens can double as a standard lens unlike some of the other Laowa macro lenses.
 So, you are not stuck with just a macro lens with this lens.